Richard Greenham: Death

 Samuel Clarke says Greenham died about 1591, in about his sixtieth year, while Fuller says his death was unrecorded, because he died of the plague which raged in 1592.
 It is mentioned by Waddington that on 2 April 1593 Greenham visited John Penry in the Poultry Compter.
 Henry Holland implies that he survived the affair of Lopez, February–June 1594.

 Works

-Greenham's Workes were collected and edited by H.H., i.e. Henry Holland, in 1599; a second edition appeared in the same year; the third edition was 1601, reprinted 1605 and 1612 ('fift and last' edition).
-'A Garden of Spiritual Flowers,' by Greenham, was published 1612, and several times reprinted, till 1687.
+Greenham's Workes were collected and edited by Henry Holland.
+A first edition appeared in 1599; a second edition appeared in the same year; the third edition was 1601, reprinted 1605 and 1612 ('fift and last' edition).
+A Garden of Spiritual Flowers, by Greenham, was published 1612, and several times reprinted, till 1687.
 It is doubtful whether Greenham himself published anything, or left anything ready for the press.

-Of his 'Treatise of the Sabboth,' which had been circulated privately, Holland found three copies, and edited the best.
+Of his Treatise of the Sabboth, which had been circulated privately, Holland found three copies, and edited the best.
 It was originally a sermon or sermons; and the remaining works (excepting a catechism) are made up from sermon material, with some additions from Greenham's conversation.

+He also wrote Reading and understanding the scriptures.